jdhao/jdhao/README.md

-I am a machine learning engineer specialized on computer vision and a Vim/Nvim enthusiasts.
+I am a machine learning engineer specialized on computer vision and a Vim/Nvim enthusiast.
 For more information, see https://jdhao.github.io/about/.

 <p align="center">